Is Social Security…Secure?

 In 2022, there are 3 important ages in the Social Security world — 62, 67, & 70:

-• 62 - If you’ve worked and paid into the Social Security system for at least 10 years, you can start receiving payments at age 62.
+62 - If you’ve worked and paid into the Social Security system for at least 10 years, you can start receiving payments at age 62.
 This is considered an early collection age, and your payout will be discounted for the rest of your life.

-• 67 - This is the age when you are eligible for full retirement benefits, and the payout you receive will be constant for the rest of your life, adjusted for inflation.
+67 - This is the age when you are eligible for full retirement benefits, and the payout you receive will be constant for the rest of your life, adjusted for inflation.

-The full retirement age used to be 65 but was increased to 67 in 1983 to account for people living and working longer than they did in ‘35 when the system was put in place.
-There’s been some chatter about the full retirement age increasing again since our life expectancy has continued to rise, the ratio of working to retired people is out of whack, and the pool of social security dollars is dwindling.
+The full retirement age used to be 65 but was increased to 67 in 1983 to account for people living and working longer than they did in ‘35 when the system was established.
+There’s been some chatter about the full retirement age increasing again, since our life expectancy has continued to rise, the ratio of working to retired people is out of whack, and the pool of social security dollars is dwindling.
 The eligible collection age may also increase to offset some of these effects, so let’s figure out why there are multiple ages involved and what it would look like if you started collecting at different ages.

 Before I throw a bunch of numbers at you…